Aiven-Open/klaw-docs/docs/docs/run-docker.rst

           - "9343:9343"
         network_mode: "host"

+.. note:: For Mac users, the ``network_mode`` setting isn't suported; you will need to remove this line.

 2. The second component, the UI, also needs a docker compose file.
 Create ``klaw_docker_compose_ui.yml`` and add the following::

     ---